 Movie: The Babadook

-Sometimes people will try and put your life in a box, and tell you what your story should look like.
+Sometimes people will try and put your life in a box and tell you what your life should look like.
 Take a page from the book of Babadook.
 Break out of others’ expectations of you and tell your own story.

-But… if your version of your story centers around you haunting and terrorizing people, look, I’m not telling you what your story should be, but it’s certainly not that.
+But… if your personal narrative involves you haunting and terrorizing people… Look, I’m not telling you what your story should be, but it’s certainly not that.

 6. Jaws – There’s opportunity all around

 There’s no bluer ocean than an actual blue ocean.
-Just like Jaws, you too are surrounded by opportunity.
-Be grateful for the opportunities you have, and know when it’s time to lunge for them.
+Just like Jaws, you, too, are surrounded by possibilities.
+Be grateful for your opportunities, and know when it’s time to lunge for them.

 But… you might want to keep your mouth closed while you’re lunging.